 - All materials submitted to Go Code Colorado must be in English.

 - Go Code Colorado reserves the right to disqualify any entry that is offensive, as determined by Go Code Colorado, in our sole discretion.
 Please ensure your entry is appropriate for all viewing audiences.

-- Each of the three winners will receive an award at the Final Competition.
-Winners will be awarded a package including cash award incentives, in-kind offers, investor connections, and a government contract with the Colorado Department of State.
-Each package is worth an average retail value of ,000.
+- Each of the winners of the Final Competition will receive a cash award of ,000.
 The odds of winning depend on the number of registered participants.